How To Recognize a Milk Allergy in Your Baby - Baby Chick

 Oral food challenges can also be used to diagnose non-IgE-mediated milk allergies, but this is more difficult because the reactions are often delayed.6 Non-IgE milk allergies can be diagnosed anecdotally and by checking for blood in the stool.6

 My daughters both had non-IgE-mediated milk allergies as infants.
 Each of their main symptoms was blood in their stool.
 I started to notice that if I consumed a large amount of dairy and then breastfed them, their symptoms got worse.
-Our pediatrician tested their diapers for the presence of blood, though I could see it even without the test.
-These two factors combined made our pediatrician suspect a milk allergy.
+Our pediatrician tested their diapers for blood, though I could see it without the test.
+These two factors, combined, led our pediatrician to suspect a milk allergy.
 I eliminated dairy from my diet and continued to breastfeed, and their symptoms resolved.
 This is an example of an exclusion diet.3

 How Is a Milk Allergy Treated?

+Treatment focuses on avoiding milk proteins while making sure your baby still receives proper nutrition.
 If your child has a milk allergy, the safest way to prevent an allergic reaction is to completely avoid consuming any type of milk or milk product.
-In addition to avoiding milk, you must be prepared if your child consumes milk accidentally.
+In addition to avoiding milk, you must be prepared if your child accidentally consumes milk.
 Finally, you need to determine what alternative formulas and diets will work for them.
 Let’s explore these treatment options further:

 Avoidance